Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 DRAG DROP -

-You have an Azure subscription that uses Azure Automation State Con¬guration to manage the con¬guration of virtual machines.
+You have an Azure subscription that uses Azure Automation State Configuration to manage the configuration of virtual machines.

 You need to identify which nodes are noncompliant.